 The global IoT in the manufacturing market size is estimated to grow at a CAGR of 10.1% and reach $53.8 billion by 2025.
 That is a large figure to note.
 And given the manufacturing sector was badly hit due to the ongoing pandemic, the statistic points to a more favorable future.

-IoT-based solutions address the rising needs for centralized monitoring and predictive maintenance of assets.
+IoT-based solutions address the rising need for centralized monitoring and predictive maintenance of assets.
 Intelligent connected devices provide quality experts the ability to identify hidden patterns in the production line's performance.

 It is helpful to streamline the end-to-end manufacturing process and manage warehousing needs.
 Making informed decisions will help them control costs by increasing automation and restricting on-demand inspections.
 Embedding security solutions in manufacturing systems will enable failsafe production.